Acupuncture / Dry Needling

 Acupuncture can be a very effective addition to other physiotherapy treatment modalities to help speed up your recovery.
 The needles used are very fine, single-use stainless steel needles which can help promote healing, improve sleep and reduce pain.

-are very experienced in the use of acupuncture.
-Both are members of the AACP (Acupuncture Association of Chartered Physiotherapists) and attends regular acupuncture CPD training events to continually progress their skills.
-Marjolijn Visser also has a BSc (Hons) degree in Traditional Chinese Acupuncture.
+Elizabeth Watson-Rose is very experienced in the use of acupuncture.
+She is a member of the AACP (Acupuncture Association of Chartered Physiotherapists) and attends regular acupuncture CPD training events to continually progress their skills.

 What are the benefits of acupuncture?